maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 Oh, before I forget...the answer is yes the women ended up winning the overall competition!
 Congrats to all of you.

 ## Challenges during Covid
-Deborah was in several art galleries and doing Fine Art shows during the winter througout the State of Florida until Covid hit and when pretty much everything shut down including shows.
+Deborah was in several art galleries and doing Fine Art shows during the winter months througout the State of Florida until Covid hit and that's when pretty much everything shut down including art shows.

 > During Covid my husband was forced to shut down his business also.
 The last two years have been really hard.

+Unfortunately during this time she also broke her hip and became very ill for 7 weeks that ultimately put her in a bad depression.
+It's an understatement to say how difficult it was for her during this time.

+### NFTs gave her a renewed spirit
 Her son told her to look into doing NFT's to generate a source of income.
 Of course she didn't even know what that was, but she kept pushing forward to learn more about it.

 She started researching and then came across a free webinar done by Jason Matias in which he taught about the art business and NFT's.